3DCoded/3MS/docs/troubleshooting/failedloadunload.md

 # Failed Load/Unload

-If your printer is paused and displaying `Failed Load` or `Failed Unload`, follow this troubleshooting guide to diagnose the problem and fix it.
+If your printer is paused and displaying `Please load` or `Please unload`, follow this troubleshooting guide to diagnose the problem and fix it.

 ## False Alarm